-With the COVID-19 pandemic cancelling most scheduled in-person events, organizations have turned to online video for employees, customers and community engagement.
+With the COVID-19 pandemic canceling most scheduled in-person events, organizations have turned to online video for employees, customers, and community engagement.
 Video streaming has been increasingly common in the last decades, with petabytes of stored/uploaded videos being viewed worldwide daily but in the last few years, the popularity of live videos has also increased.
 As a side-effect of physical distancing/isolation guidelines and recommendations, many organizations have turned to video services to maintain engagement.
-Whether that is through a video conference with employees, a live municipal council meeting or a live virtual launch event of a new product, organizations have adapted to continue their operations on video.
+Whether that is through a video conference with employees, a live municipal council meeting, or a live virtual launch event of a new product, organizations have adapted to continue their operations on video.

 A few months ago we were asked about the capabilities of including live video within Info Grove, so we put it to the test.
 This post explores some of the possible ways to help organizations include live videos within their Info Grove powered app.